ryanmparrish/astro-portfolio/src/content/work/adobe.md

 ![image info](/public/assets/adobe/adobe-blog.png)

 ### Adobe Consonant
 Consonant is Adobes design system.
 Built for unity across all the adobe.com subsidiary sites.
 The aim is to have consistency and control over their style guide and designs so all the pages under this umbrella have a unified look and feel.
-I worked on the liaison between design, project owners, stake holders and developers to maintain sanity between this dynamic solar system.
+I worked on the liaison between design, project owners, stake holders and developers to maintain sanity between this dynamic solar system. <a href="https://thinkingbox.com/work/consonant-adobe" target="_blank">See more</a>

 ![image info](/public/assets/adobe/adobe-consonant.png)